How to Watch FIFA World Cup 2026 in United States

 U.S. viewers can follow World Cup 2026 across English and Spanish TV, streaming, and free-to-air broadcast options.

 FOX Sports and Telemundo hold FIFA World Cup 2026 rights in the United States.
-Together, they cover all 104 matches across TV and official streaming platforms.
-That gives U.S. viewers English and Spanish routes from opening day through the final.
-The FIFA World Cup 2026 starts on 11 June 2026 and ends on 19 July 2026.
+Together, they cover all FIFA World Cup 2026 matches across TV and official streaming platforms.
+That gives U.S. viewers English and Spanish routes from opening day through the final on 19 July 2026 at MetLife Stadium in New Jersey.
+The FIFA World Cup 2026 starts on 11 June 2026 — and with eleven U.S. stadiums hosting games, American fans have more ways to follow the tournament than any previous World Cup on home soil.

 | Key Info | Detail |